-Type and amount of gear and other equipment to Small boat, digital cameras, shotguns with fire-cracker and screamer
+Type and amount of gear and other equipment to be used Small boat, digital cameras, shotguns with fire-cracker and screamer shells, laser.
+Details of any collaborating countries None

-be used shells, faser.

-Details of any collaborating None

-countries

 Cormorant harassment activities concluded in 2005 and analysis is being performed to determine what effect was observed as a result.
 Ultrasonic telemetry data collected during the harassment period is used to determine success of the project.
 Preliminary results suggest that emigrating smolts pass through the fresh water with a high rate of success.
 However, once fish enter the estuary, mortality increases, specifically during daylight hours.
-Manuscript has been accepted for publication in The Northeastern Naturalist and will be released in early 2013.
+Manuscript published in the Northeastern Naturalist.

-Party or relevant jurisdiction United States of America Title of project SALSEA Greenland Objective of research project To advance understanding of the ecology of the Atlantic salmon West Greenland stock complex and to gain insights into the factors resulting in recent significant increases in marine mortality across the North Atlantic.
-Brief description of research project SALSEA Greenland involves purchasing fresh whole Atlantic salmon from individual fishers and performing an Enhanced Sampling Program on these fish in addition to the Baseline Sampling Program referenced in project D1 "West Greenland Salmon Fishery Sampling Programme".
+United States of America SALSEA Greenland To advance understanding of the ecology of the Atlantic salmon West Greenland stock complex and to gain insights into the factors resulting in recent significant increases in marine mortality across the North Atlantic.
+SALSEA Greenland involves purchasing fresh whole Atlantic salmon from individual fishers and performing an Enhanced Sampling Program on these fish in addition to the Baseline Sampling Program referenced in project D1 "West Greenland Salmon Fishery Sampling Programme".
 The enhanced sampling protocols are similar to the sampling protocols followed for SALSEA North America and SALSEA-Merge and will allow the results from these three marine sampling programs to be combined and analyzed across temporal and spatial scales.
-Dates during which research Sampling, August - October 2009-2011 will take place Sample processing, continue through 2014 Area in which research will take place Ilulissat, Sisimiut, Nuuk and Qaqortoq, Greenland Estimated number and weight of salmon to be retained Maximum of 900 1SW non-maturing (primarily) adults annually Resources Estimated cost of the research project Approximately £10,000 per annum (public funding) Number of participating scientists Many of the sample collection costs are accounted for in project D1.
-1 additional personnel above and beyond those identified in project D1 Name and e-mail address of coordinating scientist in charge of project Timothy Sheehan Tim.Sheehan@noaa.gov Details of research vessels, e.g. name, registration, call sign and description of vessel None Type and amount of gear and other equipment to be used Standard sampling and laboratory equipment Details of any collaborating countries Collaborative project with countries/investigators outlined in project D1 and scientists from SALSEA-Merge.
+Sampling, August - October 2009-2011 Data analysis and publication continue through 2018 Ilulissat, Sisimiut, Nuuk and Qaqortoq, Greenland Maximum of 900 1SW non-maturing (primarily) adults annually Approximately £15,000 per annum (public funding) Many of the sample collection costs are accounted for in project D1.
+1 additional personnel above and beyond those identified in project D1 Timothy Sheehan Tim.Sheehan@noaa.gov None Standard sampling and laboratory equipment Collaborative project with countries/investigators outlined in project D1 and scientists from SALSEA-Merge.
 The work is coordinated via NASCO and is reported to ICES (Working Group on North Atlantic Salmon).

 Sampling concluded in 2012 and a total of 1200 fish were sampled from 2009-2011.
 The Enhanced Samples collected will be used to evaluate a wide variety of topics such as age and growth, diet, origin, lipid analysis, stable isotope analysis, parasites, diseases, sea age at maturity as well as genetic relations and SLICE® resistance in sea lice.
 Samples continue to be processed and analyzed.

-Preliminary results for some samples were presented at the 2011 and work in this area continues.
+Preliminary results for some samples were presented at the 2011 Salmon Summit and work in this area continues.
 These data will be valuable in furthering our understanding of marine phase salmon once they are combined with the data collected under the SALSEA North America and SALSEA-Merge programs.